htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Future Work

 Currently, Zarn do single file context analysis, which means that it is not able to identify vulnerabilities that are not directly related to the file being analyzed.
-But in the future, exist a plan to implement a call graph analysis [[14]](#references) to identify vulnerabilities that are not directly related to the file being analyzed.
+But in the future, we plan to implement a call graph analysis [14] to identify vulnerabilities that are not directly related to the file being analyzed.

 It’s already possible to use it in CI/CD pipelines, but the result is displayed as execution output.
 A possible improvement is to have the result being inserted into code repositories as annotations, improving the experience for users.